 Roenigk said: “The cost infrastructure has to be competitive with the big guys.
 I can’t buy infrastructure at a higher cost than an MS or Amazon.
 I know what the big guys pay and we have to watch those numbers or we can’t be competitive.
 In terms of where we see the market heading.
 Maybe 65% of what we deliver is customer driven.
 We’re good at product development.
 We see things like the dev ops model gaining traction in the market and things like open database products that are taking off.
 As long as we can stay ahead of those trends we’ll have good traction in the market.”

 Foust acknowledges that Digital Realty also has a role to play in cost controls which can keep his tenant competitive.

-“Right now power pricing [in the UK] is pretty stable and we think it will continue to be so over the next few years…Like with all of our customers it is being able to maintain plus five nines uptime, deliver a cost effective environment and keeping those costs down.
-We will leverage our power purchasing, deliver low PUE and effectively implement Digital Realty’s technical operations and facilities management program like we do in the 1.2m sq ft we operate in in metro London.
+“Right now power pricing [in the UK] is pretty stable and we think it will continue to be so over the next few years…Like with all of our customers it is being able to maintain plus five nines uptime, deliver a cost-effective environment and keeping those costs down.
+We will leverage our power purchasing, deliver low PUE and effectively implement Digital Realty’s technical operations and facilities management program like we do in the 1.2m sq ft we operate in metro London.
 We have the full complement of expertise across technical asset management and design.
 This type of customer relationship fits into our operations.
 It is a big part of our business today both for large customers with big requirements for smaller customers or for large customers with small footprint needs,” he says.